 The apartment was, as I guess could have been expected, not quite as “nice” as was presented on the website.
 There were cockroaches (we notified The Hutong School and they called an exterminator to come and sort it out), it was dirty and located in a building that was generally pretty run down.
 However, this too had its charm and as the location was great and a proper clean improved the place a lot, I called it home.

-I had 4 roommates; a Dutch guy who arrived the same day I did and would be there for 4 months doing an internship at the Dutch embassy while learning Chinese, two Columbian brothers who had been in Beijing for 7 months and a American guy who had lived in China for two years already and worked for The Hutong School at the time.
+I had 4 roommates; a Dutch guy who arrived the same day I did and would be there for 4 months doing an internship at the Dutch embassy while learning Chinese, two Columbian brothers who had been in Beijing for 7 months, and an American guy who had lived in China for two years already and worked for The Hutong School at the time.
 So, no girls but the universe compensated me by giving me a gay guy.
 Amen.

-After settling in, Bruce took me to register with the local police, as a “resident” you need to register and always carry this form with you.
+After settling in, Bruce took me to register with the local police, as a “resident” you need to register and always carry documentation of registry with you.
 He quickly showed me where the supermarket was and took me to The Hutong School to get a level assessment, arrange my schedule and to meet my teachers.
-The school is, well, on the contrary of what one would expect and is implied by the name, not actually located in the Hutongs (Traditional Chinese style courtyards & houses), but located on Sanlitun Bar Street -probably the most popular tourist street in Beijing – think Kao san Road in Bangkok.
+The school is, well, on the contrary of what one would expect and is implied by the name, not actually located in the Hutongs (Traditional Chinese style courtyards & houses), but located on Sanlitun Bar Street -probably the most popular tourist street in Beijing – think Kao San Road in Bangkok.
 Not to mention the school, quite opposite of a house in the Hutongs, is a massive skyscraper with the Hutong School located on the 15th floor.
-Obviously less charming but it did make for great views.
+Obviously less charming but it did make for great views!
 I had 2 hours of private class every day and my teachers were just lovely (as were the rest of The Hutong School staff I may add).
 Being in China and constantly being immersed in Chinese was amazing and improved my Mandarin so much.

-As this was my 4th time in Beijing I had already done the majority of the touristy stuff, so aside from the occasional temple/museum and rather than going out to the popular places I got to know the people who worked in the local supermarket, had my regular eating spots (recipes I brought over from Beijing like mama’s Kung Bao Chicken can be found HERE) and felt what it was like to “live” in China, even just for a little while.
+As this was my 4th time in Beijing I had already done the majority of the touristy stuff, so aside from the occasional temple/museum and rather than going out to the popular places, I got to know the people who worked in the local supermarket, had my regular eating spots (recipes I brought over from Beijing like mama’s Gong Bao Chicken can be found HERE) and felt what it was like to “live” in China, even just for a little while.
 I did attend some of the events organised by the Hutong school like a Tai Chi course (harder than it looks), a tea course – everything there is to know about tea (I have a slight obsession with Chinese tea), a hike through Wu Ling Mountain just outside Beijing and a trip to the Beijing Opera (a must when in China! – read more about the Beijing Opera and tea ceremonies HERE) and I really enjoyed these.

 Time flew by and before I knew it was the last weekend before my departure back to London.
 My roommates and I went for a last night out in Sanlitun where we visited the famous Mojito man before heading off to a club called Mix.
 Man, do the Chinese know how to party; I had such a great time!
 I laughed (a lot), I drank (you guessed it, a lot), I danced, my god did I dance.